AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/mariadb-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td>For instructions about connecting your MariaDB account to Workfront Fusion, see <a href="#connect" class="MCXref xref">Connect MariaDB to Workfront Fusion</a> in this article.</td>
+   <td>For instructions about connecting your MariaDB account to Workfront Fusion, see <a href="#connect-mariadb-to-workfront-fusion" class="MCXref xref">Connect MariaDB to Workfront Fusion</a> in this article.</td>
   </tr>
   <tr>
    <td role="rowheader">Query</td>